yogthos/clojure-error-message-catalog/README.md

 a catalog of common Clojure errors and their meanings

+## What is it?

+We are experimenting with starting a community driven catalog of common errors.
+The main categories will be [Clojure](clj/), [ClojureScript](cljs/) and [libraries](/lib).

+The idea is that people can submit an issue with a particular error, or make a pull request with the error, description and hopefuly one or two solutions to resolve it.

+Eventually, the plan would be to create a site where you could paste errors and search for them that way, but it would make sense to start with a GitHub repo to see if there's interest.
+Hopefully, this will also help identify the most common errors people have trouble with and make error reporting better in Clojure itself.

+This project was inspired by the way [Elm does this](https://github.com/elm-lang/error-message-catalog), where they have a repo for this purpose, and then provide custom compiler errors for these cases.

 ## We need your errors!

 This catalog is community driven, hence _your_ contribution to this is _invaluable_.